KPCOFGS/GitHub_Check_Links/README.md

 `--time-out TIME_OUT` Optional.
 Timeout for each request in seconds (default: 5)

 `--max-search MAX_SEARCH` Optional.
 Maximum .md file searches.
-When reached, force exit
+When reached, force exit (default: 0)

 ## Usage
 To use the script, you need to specify the url of the GitHub repository you want to check using the `--url` parameter.
 For example: